 For many high school juniors and seniors, the SAT causes a lot of stress and anxiety.
-In their quest to get the perfect score, they’ve turned prepping for the SAT and other high stakes tests into a multi-billion dollar industry.
+In their quest to get the perfect score, they’ve turned prepping for high stakes tests into a multi-billion dollar industry.
 While there’s some value to the expensive prep courses and gigantic test prep books, you don’t need a fancy program to help you improve your score.
 In many cases, you can ensure you do well on the SAT by doing some free prep work at home and using some key strategies while taking the test.
 We’ve rounded up some of the best tips to help you conquer the SAT.

 Get to Know the Format of the Test